LegendaryCorn/IndependentStudyProject/README.md

 # About
-This project uses Unity Version x.
-A download to this version can be found here.
+This project uses Unity Version 2021.3.12f1.
+A download to this version can be found [here](https://unity.com/releases/editor/qa/lts-releases).

-You can play the game on a web browser through this link here.
+You can play the game on a web browser through this link [here](https://www.cse.unr.edu/~korbend/AIProject/WebBuild/).

-I also created a video demonstration of this project that you can view here.
+I also created a video demonstration of this project that you can view [here](https://youtu.be/FqtpvfExR5M).

 # Controls
 In the bird's eye view mode: